 Are you ready to take the next step?
-Let our Hopebridge Care and Benefits Coordinators and our psychologists, like Dr. Claiborne, serve as your guide.
+Let our Hopebridge Care and Benefits Coordinators and our autism testing team members, like Dr. Claiborne, serve as your guide.
 We are here to help as you search for answers for your child to lead them to greater opportunities in life.
-Contact us to get an appointment for a diagnostic assessment for autism on the books now.
+Contact us to get an appointment for a autism test on the books now.

 *Informed consent was obtained from the participants in this article.
 This information should not be captured and reused without express permission from Hopebridge, LLC.